Mark Brink: Silkeborg

 On transfer deadline day, 31 January 2020, Brink joined Silkeborg IF on a three-year contract.

 He made his competitive debut for the club on 16 February, replacing Vegard Moberg in the 84th minute of a 2–0 home loss to AaB.
 Silkeborg suffered relegation to the Danish 1st Division at the end of the 2019–20 season, bottom of the league.

 On 11 September 2020, Brink scored his first goal for Silkeborg in the 92nd minute of a 4–2 away loss to FC Helsingør on the first matchday of the 2020–21 Danish 1st Division.
 Silkeborg bounced back to the Danish Superliga that season, finishing second in the league with Brink as a starter.
 He made 29 appearances, scoring the one goal.

 With Brink as one of the key players in midfield, Silkeborg was one of the positive surprises of the 2021–22 season, impressing with an attacking and entertaining style of play under head coach Kent Nielsen.
 Due to the 2022 Russian invasion of Ukraine, all Russian teams were excluded from European tournaments by UEFA.
 This meant that the Danish Cup winners entered the final qualifying round for the UEFA Europa League.
 When FC Midtjylland won the 2021–22 Danish Cup, and at the same time finished in second place in the Superliga, which now gave access to UEFA Champions League qualification, Silkeborg secured Europa League qualification by virtue of their third-place Superliga finish.
 Brink finished the season with 34 appearances in which he scored one goal.

+Nordsjælland

+On 2 September 2024, Nordsjælland announced the signing of Brink on a contract until June 2027.